US's Greatest Vulnerability is Ignoring the Cyber Threats From Our Adversaries, Foreign Policy Expert Says - Slashdot

 * Russia should use its special services within the borders of the United States to fuel instability and separatism, for instance, provoke "Afro-American racists".
 Russia should "introduce geopolitical disorder into internal American activity, encouraging all kinds of separatism and ethnic, social and racial conflicts, actively supporting all dissident movements - extremist, racist, and sectarian groups, thus destabilizing internal political processes in the U.S. It would also make sense simultaneously to support isolationist tendencies in American politics."

-Biggest Cyberthreat (Score:5, Insightful)
+Biggest Cyberthreat (Score:4, Insightful)

 Our biggest cyberthreat is Windows.
 Until that thread is neutralized, we will continue to be unnecessarily vulnerable.